 The project duration should be a maximum of 3 years.

-• With this offer Vinnova supports Swedish researchers and higher education institutions who want to develop long-term and innovation-promoting collaboration in research and higher education with higher education institutions and research institutes in southern Africa.
+• With this call for proposals, Vinnova supports Swedish researchers and higher education institutions who want to develop long-term and innovation-promoting collaboration within research and higher education with higher education institutions and research institutes in southern Africa.

-South African organisations can participate as partners in the projects, but the primary benefit and efforts of the projects must be directed to countries in the region outside of South Africa.
+South African organisations may participate as partners in the projects, but the primary benefit and efforts of the projects shall be directed to countries in the region outside of South Africa.

 The initiative will help strengthen Sweden's position as a knowledge nation by contributing innovation and research expertise and participating in concrete collaborative projects with key players in the region.